domasin/Calcolemus/docs/index.md

-# Calcolemus Library Documentation
+# Calculemus Library Documentation

-This site contains the documentation for the Calcolemus library.
+This site contains the documentation for the Calculemus library.

 The library provides lexer, parsing and printing for propositional and first order logic together with a wide range of theorem proving techniques both automated and with interaction human-machine.